Dave Mustaine: 2020s

+Megadeth's next album The Sick, the Dying... and the Dead! took two plus years to materialize, with the recording sessions taking place between May 2019 and towards the end of 2021, the longest time Megadeth had taken to record an album up to this point.
+The delays were due to a combination of Mustaine being diagnosed with throat cancer in 2019 the same year along with the COVID-19 pandemic in 2020.
+After being delayed once again the album was eventually released in September 2022.
+It debuted at No. 3 on the US Billboard 200 with 48,000 units and is Megadeth's highest-charting album around the rest of the world, reaching No. 1 in Finland.
+The record was met with generally positive reviews Dom Lawson of Blabbermouth.net rated the album 9 out of 10 and wrote, "That means that Dave Mustaine is well aware of how lethal Megadeth are, circa 2022.
+This is easily the band's best album since Endgame.

 Megadeth issued a press release in August 2025, announcing that the next album, Megadeth, would be the band's last and that it would launch a farewell tour in 2026.
+He would later reveal he's been suffering from Dupuytren's contracture, causing him pain to play guitar.

 Gigantour

 In the summer of 2005, Mustaine launched a travelling North American metal festival.
 He named it Gigantour after a favorite childhood cartoon of his, Gigantor.
 It spanned six weeks and was co-headlined by Megadeth and Dream Theater, with a variety of other supporting metal acts such as Fear Factory and the Dillinger Escape Plan.
 Mustaine has been quoted as saying that his main intention when conceiving the tour was to bring the American metal audiences an eclectic and affordable alternative to Ozzfest.

 The second annual Gigantour began in September 2006 and was composed of Megadeth, Lamb of God, Opeth, and Arch Enemy.
 The second stage bands were Overkill, Into Eternity, Sanctity, and the SmashUp.

 The 2007 Gigantour featured Bring Me the Horizon, Static-X, DevilDriver, and Lacuna Coil along with Megadeth.
 Megadeth appeared on their first tour to Bangalore, India in March 2008.

 The 2008 installment of the tour featured Megadeth, Children of Bodom, In Flames, High on Fire, and Job for a Cowboy (and Evile for the UK and Scandinavia tour).